-Environmental Affairs Advisory Committee (EAAC)
+Environmental Affairs Advisory Committee (EAAC) & Green Team

-The purpose of this Committee is to research into the use and possible use of the open land areas of the Township, maintain an index of all open areas, publicly or privately owned, review site plans of proposed development in regards to open space, consider and make recommendations to Council on other environmental and sustainability issues; as well as the selection, planting, care, culture, trimming and development of shade trees in the Township.
+The purpose of this Committee is to research into the existing use and possible use of the open land areas of the Township, maintain an index of all open areas, publicly or privately owned, review site plans of proposed development in regards to open space, consider and make recommendations to Council on other environmental and sustainability issues; as well as the selection, planting, care, culture, trimming and development of shade trees in the Township.

-Click HERE for the Council Resolution and supporting documents for Medford's inclusion in the Sustainable New Jersey Program.
+Click HERE for the Council Resolution and supporting documents for Medford's inclusion in the Sustainable Jersey Program.